-Mental Ability.
-Students shall score at or above the 96th percentile on a composite or full-scale score or appropriate component score.
+Mental Ability- Students score at or above the 96th percentile on a composite or full-scale score or appropriate component score on an approved nationally age normed mental ability test.

-Achievement.
-Students shall score at or above the 90th percentile on the total battery, total math or total reading section(s) of a norm-referenced achievement test.
+Achievement- Students score at or above the 90th percentile on the total battery, total math or total reading section(s) of a norm-referenced achievement test.

-Creativity.
-Students shall score at or above the 90th percentile on the total battery score of a norm-referenced test of creative thinking.
+Creativity- Students score at or above the 90th percentile on the total battery score of a norm-referenced test of creative thinking.